-The Commemoration of the ANZAC at Gallipoli is close to the hearts of Australians and New Zealanders everywhere who honour the memory of Defence Force personnel who showed incredible bravery on the shores of a then little-known cove in Turkey exactly 103 years ago.
+The Commemoration of the ANZAC at Gallipoli is close to the hearts of Australians and New Zealanders everywhere who honour the memory of Defence Force personnel who showed incredible bravery on the shores of a then little-known cove in Turkey over 100 years ago.

 Here, the internationally-renowned Designer and her mother Narelle share their emotional story and explain why they travelled to the very shore for the Centenary on ANZAC Day (back in 2015).

 Interviewer: So tell us why the trip to Gallipoli is so special and so personal?

 Narelle Franks: Well I think as a family, Camilla’s father and Camilla and myself, to make this journey to honour my father who was a Gallipoli veteran is going to be something very, very special and also being the centenary – I just don’t know how we are going to feel when we get there.
 I mean I think it’s going to be overwhelming actually.

 Camilla Franks: I think our senses are going to be heightened, I think you know, we are travelling with such pride and such honour and to be able to be on the sands where he was and to be able to really honour his bravery and his courage and his fearlessness and you know, Mum and I were talking before you know like, these boys were 19, we have no idea of the terror they went through, we have no idea of the pain that they felt and their experiences and this is going to be the closest we can to get to it.

 Narelle Franks: I don’t think they sort of, I don’t think they really even knew.. they didn’t even realise what they were heading into.

 Interviewer: Tell us what special memento you will take with you.